Trading Determinism for Time: The k-Reach Problem: Upper Bound in terms of

-Thus, each iteration of the algorithm takes $O(n^2k^2)$ time.
-The algorithm can have $O(n)$ iterations in the worst case because in each new iteration, at least one additional vertex is discovered to be reachable from $s$, which was not found to be reachable from $s$ in any of the previous iterations (otherwise, the algorithm halts).
-Hence, the algorithm takes a total of $O(n^3k^2)$ time.
-The value of $k$ is $O(n^2)$.
-Thus, we see that the algorithm runs in polynomial time for any possible value of $k$.
+Each iteration of the algorithm takes polynomial (in $n$ and $f$) time.
+The algorithm can have $O(k)$ iterations in the worst case.
+The value of $f$ is $O(n^2)$ and that of $k$ is $O(n)$.
+Hence, the algorithm runs in polynomial time for all values of $k$ and $f$. \end{proof}